johnjackoleary/cfi-commonplace-book/Inbox/Jack/Mnemonics To File.md

 -   Tires (gear down as appropriate)
 -   Throttle
 -   Talk (report to ATC)
-> Note: Lou has a different meaning for these, specifcally no 'tires' and tune/twist
+> Note: Lou has a different meaning for these, specifically no 'tires' and tune/twist

-Another frequently used for landing is GUMPS :
+Another frequently used for landing is [[GUMPS]] :
 -   Gas set to the proper tank for landing
 -   Undercarriage (landing gear) down and locked
 -   Mixture set